ElijahRomer/EmployeeDatabase/README.md

 * **View all company employees** - Returns a complete list of all employees and their information, across all roles and departments.
 * **View employees under a specific manager** - Prompts to select an individual from the management department and returns a list of their direct reports.
 * **View employees in a specific department** - Prompts to select a department and returns a list of all employees in that department.
-* **View all department salary budgets** - Returns a list of all departments, and the aggregate sum of each employee in that department.
+* **View all department salary budgets** - Returns a list of all departments, and the aggregate sum of each employee salary in that department.

 ### Add
 These selections allow a user to add additional data to the database.
 They *will* mutate the database.
 They include: